Feeding the future: How AgriTech and FoodTech can power food sustainability

 “Global, multi-brand food companies are starting to invest as well, and while their plant-based businesses are not yet big enough, they will keep growing,” Carrier says, adding that the valuation gap between plant-based alternative producers and these traditional food companies is expected to decrease somewhat over the years.

-According to Carrier, the companies that develop sustainable technology (SusTech) to tackle the challenges will have secular growth opportunities.
+According to Carrier, the companies that develop the technologies to tackle sustainability challenges will have secular growth opportunities.
 “Investors should be on the lookout for these companies and include some in their portfolios.”

 Shen also expects food production to become more localised and efficient as a result of technological innovations such as agricultural robots, precision agriculture and indoor- farm technology.